Should I review my Medicare Part D plan choice every year?

 Question 3 of 9 (use "Last" or "Next" buttons to see more)

 It is very important that you review your drug plan every year.
 Medicare private drug plans can change their costs and the list of drugs that they cover every year.

-Most people can only change Medicare drug plans during Fall Open Enrollment (sometimes called the Annual Coordinated Election Period – ACEP), which runs from October 15 to December 7 each year.
+Most people can only change Medicare drug plans during Fall Open Enrollment (sometimes called the Annual Coordinated Election Period), which runs from October 15 to December 7 each year.

-You may also be able to change your Part D plan during the Medicare Advantage Disenrollment Period (MADP) if you have a Medicare private health plan (also know as a Medicare Advantage plan).
-The MADP will occur every year starting in 2011, from January 1 to February 14.
-If you have a Medicare private health plan you will be able to switch to Original Medicare with or without a stand-alone prescription drug plan.
+You may also be able to change your Part D plan during the Medicare Advantage Disenrollment Period (MADP) if you have a Medicare Advantage plan.
+The MADP occurs every year, from January 1 to February 14.
+If you have a Medicare Advantage plan you will be able to switch to Original Medicare with or without a stand-alone prescription drug plan.
 Changes made during this period will become effective the first of the following month.
 For example, if you switched from a Medicare Advantage plan to Original Medicare and a stand-alone prescription drug plan in February, your new coverage would begin March 1.

 Even if you are satisfied with your current Medicare coverage, you should check if there is another plan in your area that offers better coverage at a lower price.
 Look at other Medicare options in your area and compare them with your present coverage to see which plan will best suit your needs in the upcoming year.
 Research shows that people with Part D plans could lower their costs by shopping among plans each year.
 For example, another Part D plan in your area may cover the drugs you take with fewer restrictions and charge you less.